pleabargain/EnglishHelpsYourCareer/topic_car_accidents.md

 [[topic cars]]
 # questions
-Have you ever been in a car accident?
+- Have you ever been in a car accident?

 # statements
-I was speeding and my car flipped!
+- I was speeding and my car flipped!
-The road was slick from a recent rain.
+- The road was slick from a recent rain.
+- I was in a car accident.

 # dialogs
 ---
 #mermaid

-- Q:
+- Q: Have you ever been in a car accident?
-- A:
+- A: I was in a car accident last year.
+Luckily no was injured.

 ---